 This course will develop your skills so that you can provide safe, high-quality nuclear medicine services.

 If you are an MSc student, you will have 222 hours of lectures.
-The amount of time you will spend on work placement will typically be around 60 days each year.
-We expect you to undertake 10 hours of self-study each week.
+You will undertake a work placement and we expect you to undertake 10 hours of self-study each week.

 If you are a PG Dip student, you will have 174 hours of lectures.
-The amount of time you will spend on work placement will typically be around 60 days each year.
 We expect you to undertake 10 hours of self-study each week.

 If you are a PG Cert student, you will have 120 hours of lectures.
-The amount of time you will spend on work placement will typically be around 60 days each year.
 We expect you to undertake 10 hours of self-study each week.

 Typically, one credit equates to 10 hours of work.

 We will assess you through a variety of methods, including: